GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- You may be able to save up to $130 per year simply by quoting early and online
+- Drivers can save around $130 per year simply by quoting online in advance

 Rate Tables and Charts